 Aug 19, 2012

-P2 - Stellar thin hand and finger crack.
+P2 - Thin hand and finger crack.
 Super super super fun.

-P3 - The slab was easy and I didn't bother placing any gear but, there are several very loose flakes at the top of the slab before the bolts.
-Be really careful stepping up there.
-The flaring corner starts off very flaring but, I was pretty comfortable with a #4 camalot at the bottom of the flare then some stemming to the bolt.
-Decent jams come eventually with decent gear.
-Tricky pitch that's a lot easier if you've climbed a lot of granite.
+P3 - The slab was easy and I didn't bother placing any gear but there are several very loose flakes at the top of the slab before the bolts.
+Be careful stepping up there.
+The corner starts off very flaring.
+I was pretty comfortable with a #4 camalot at the bottom of the flare then some stemming to the bolt.
+Decent jams come eventually with good gear.

 Great climb but, it's disappointing that the start is so unnecessarily runout.
 I would think the approach alone would prevent this climb from becoming polished anyway.